mustafaahmed-f/ecommerce_admin_dashboard/README.md

 ## Features

 - Modern and responsive UI built with Tailwind CSS and shadcn/ui
+- Fetches transactions from Stripe and displays them in a paginated table
 - Dynamic module-based routing system
 - Robust form validation with Yup and Zod
 - Powerful data management with TanStack Table